jbannick/hellokata-java/src/modules/custom_images/hellomodimages/README.md

 Java 9 and later JRE's are modularized.

-A Custom Runtime Image contains your app, as a module, and a JRE that contains only those modules required to run your app.
+A Custom Runtime Image contains your app, as a module, and a JRE that contains only those modules required to run your app on a specific operating system.

 It needs the Java 9 or later JDK on your build computer to build.
 It also needs on your build computer the Java 9 or later JDKs for ***each*** of your other destination operating systems.